 The Target Uni Mentoring programme culminates in a final day visit to Lancaster University where mentees can mix with others involved in the programme, meet with Lancaster academics and admissions tutors and find out firsthand about student life and a campus university.

-All mentees who successful complete the Target Uni Mentoring programme and choose to make Lancaster University one or more of their UCAS choices, will receive a “guaranteed offer” at standard level for most subject areas.
+All mentees who successfully complete the Target Uni Mentoring programme and choose to make Lancaster University one or more of their UCAS choices, will receive a “guaranteed offer” at standard level for most subject areas.
+To be eligible for the offer mentees must attend at least two mentoring sessions in school/college and the final day visit to Lancaster.

 To qualify for the programme mentees must be capable of achieving at least ABB level at A-level (or equivalent) and meet one or more of the following widening participation criteria: